kreismit/ECE4960/labs.md

 In the Arduino IDE, installed the [SparkFun VL53L1X Arduino Library](https://github.com/sparkfun/SparkFun_VL53L1X_Arduino_Library) using Tools > Manage Libraries.
 Ran `Example1_Wire` again to find the I²C address of the time-of-flight sensor.
 Tested ranging once and saw that it needed calibration.
 Calibrated using `Example7_Calibration` (File > Examples > SparkFun VL53L1X Distance Sensor).
 Adjusted offset accordingly in `Example1_ReadDistance` and tested ranging on several targets with the lights on and with the lights off.

-Wrote and tested an obstacle-avoidance program...
+Wrote and tested an obstacle-avoidance program.

 ### Simulation